 بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

-Since the apparent meaning of this Noble âyah that is explained by many tafsirs does not demonstrate the elevated miraculous expression of the Qur'an, they have been occupying my mind for a long time.
-We shall now explain briefly three aspects of their extremely beautiful and exalted meanings, which proceed from the faydh of the Qur'an.
+Since the apparent meaning of this noble âyah explained by many tafsirs does not demonstrate the elevated miraculousness of the Qur'an, it has occupied my mind for a long time.
+We shall now explain briefly three aspects of their exquisitely beautiful and elevated meanings, which arise from the faydh of the Qur'an.

-The Second Aspect: Since man is excessively addicted to rizq so he may not find an excuse through supposing the pretext of working for rizq is an obstacle for ‘ubûdiyyah, the noble âyah says that: "You were created for ‘ubûdiyyah.
-The result of your creation is ‘ubûdiyyah.
-Working for rizq is a sort of ‘ubûdiyyah, in the point of being a command by Allah.
-You were not created to procure rizq for your nafs and your families and animals who are my creatures, that rizq which I have undertaken,, so to say you were not created to produce the rizq and feeding that belong to Me.
-For Ar-Razzâq is Me.
-I provide the rizq of my ‘abds and to those who are your dependents.
-So do not abandon ‘ubûdiyyah by making it an excuse!"
+The Second Aspect: Since man is excessively addicted to rizq, the noble âyah says, "You were created for ‘ubûdiyyah.
+The purpose of your creation is ‘ubûdiyyah.
+Working for rizq is a sort of ‘ubûdiyyah, in point of being a command of Allah.
+You were not created to procure rizq for your nafs and your families and animals, who are my creatures and whose rizq I am responsible for.
+You were not created to produce the rizq and food that simply belong to Me because Ar-Razzâq is Me.
+I provide the rizq of my ‘abds who are your dependents.
+Do not use this as an excuse to abandon ‘ubûdiyyah,” lest man find an excuse by supposing that working for rizq is an obstacle to ‘ubûdiyyah.

-Thus, as a consequence of this rule, the meaning of the âyah, which is alluded by the prohibition of Janâb-i Haqq being fed and given rizq is this: "You were not created in order to produce rizq for My creatures, which are Mine and whose rizq I have guaranteed.
-Rather, your fundamental duty is ‘ubûdiyyah.
-It is also a sort of ‘ibâdah to strive for rizq in accordance with My commands.
+Thus, as a consequence of this rule, the meaning of the âyah, which is alluded to by the rejection of giving rizq to Janâb-i Haqq and feeding Him, is this: "You were not created to produce rizq for My creatures, who belong to Me and whose rizq is guaranteed by Me, but rather your fundamental duty is ‘ubûdiyyah.
+It is also a kind of ‘ibâdah to strive for rizq in accordance with My commands.

 1 (Allah is Ar-Razzâq, the firm possessor of strength)